🚀 Open Protocol

 Three fundamental differences:

-There are no accounts, emails, or persistent identities.
+Privacy by design, not as an option: There are no accounts, emails, or persistent identities.
 Each operation uses different keys and message exchange occurs through end-to-end encrypted chat.
-There is no global history nor an entity capable of correlating your exchanges.
-Privacy does not depend on the good faith of an operator: it is enforced by the architecture.

 Each operator of a Mostro node sets their own fees.
 They are generally low (for example, around 0.3% for both buyer and seller).
 Before operating, always check the fees of the node you choose.